FEniCS/dolfinx/demo/documented/eigenvalue/python/demo_eigenvalue.py.rst

 A simple eigenvalue solver
 ==========================

-This demo is implemented in a single Python file, :download:`demo_eigenvalue.py` and reads in an external mesh :download:`../box_with_dent.xml.gz`.

 We recommend that you are familiar with the demo for the Poisson equation before looking at this demo.